 Stephen R. Bissette won many industry awards in his quarter-century in comics as a cartoonist, writer, editor and publisher.
-A pioneer graduate of the Joe Kubert School of Cartoon & Graphic Art, he is best-known for Saga of the Swamp Thing, Taboo, ‘1963,’ Tyrant, co-creating John Constantine, and creating the world’s second ’24- Hour Comic,’ invented by Scott McCloud as a challenge for Bissette.
-He teaches at the Center for Cartoon Studies in White River Junction, VT.
+A pioneer graduate of the Joe Kubert School of Cartoon & Graphic Art and since 2005 an instructor at Vermont's own Center for Cartoon Studies, Steve is best-known for his work in Saga of the Swamp Thing, Taboo, ‘1963,’ Tyrant, co-creating John Constantine, and creating the world’s second ’24- Hour Comic,’ invented by Scott McCloud as a challenge for Bissette.
+His newest book is Cryptid Cinema.

 History and historical fiction in berlin: a conversation with Jason Lutes (1pm-2pm)

 In 1996 cartoonist Jason Lutes launched his stunning work of historical fiction, Berlin - completing his epic in December 2017.
 Berlin explores the final years of the Weimar Republic and the Nazi rise to power through the eyes of cast of recurring characters including art student Marthe Müller, journalist Kurt Severing, the politically-divided Braun family, a touring group of African American jazz musicians, a policeman and others.
 Although a work of fiction, Lutes throws his characters up against stark historic circumstance and has them navigate a living representation of this turbulent period in German history.